nrv-framework/NRV/docs/usersguide/simulables.rst

      - ``"Schild_97"``
      - Comment

-A scientific review of these models is available in the the following paper:
+A scientific review of these models is available in the following paper:
 Pelot, N. A., Catherall, D. C., Thio, B. J., Titus, N. D., Liang, E. D., Henriquez, C. S., & Grill, W. M. (2021).
 Excitation properties of computational models of unmyelinated peripheral axons.
 Journal of neurophysiology, 125(1), 86-104.

 The complete list of tunable parameters for unmyelinated axons is: